fdcastel/firebird-docker/README.md

 ### `FIREBIRD_ROOT_PASSWORD`
-  - _alternate name_: `ISC_PASSWORD`

-If present sets the password for `SYSDBA` user.

-If not present a random password will be generated and stored into `/opt/firebird/SYSDBA.password`.
+Firebird installer generates a one-off password for `SYSDBA` and stores it in `/opt/firebird/SYSDBA.password`.

+If `FIREBIRD_ROOT_PASSWORD` is set, `SYSDBA` password will be changed.
+And the file `/opt/firebird/SYSDBA.password` will be removed.